 ICM Tip #1.
 Fold More Often

-One of the biggest adjustments that the independent chip model will force you into in tournament poker is to make more folds.
+One of the biggest adjustments that the independent chip model forces you to make in tournament poker is to fold more poker hands.

 While it may be annoying and may seem like all you are doing is folding, this is actually the correct way to play many situations in late-game, especially if you are one of the middling stacks.

-With smaller stacks than you primed to bust out, the last thing you want to do is bust before them with a mediocre hand.
+With smaller stacks than you pare rimed to bust out, the last thing you want to do is bust before them with a mediocre hand.

 In spots where your cEV is only slightly positive, your $EV can become quite terrible, given that the chips you stand to win are worth significantly less than the ones you stand to lose.